afishman/HidingTheSquid/README.md

 <name>.csv - Stores time, local state and global state data
 <name>.mat - Stores the instance of the SimulateThread object

 There are scripts in the /Sims/ folder that generate the simulations in the paper.
-I didn't include the data here because it was rather large,... and to let you have a good ol' laugh simulating yourself :)

 ------------
 Viewing the Output:
 ------------
 Use the SimViewer class for this.
 If too much data is being loaded during class construction, include the resolution argument

-This contains many functions view output.
+This contains many functions to view output.
 Your best buddies here are:
 - PlotMaterial
 - PlotGlobal

+TODO: talk about report generation

 -----------------------
 More Info